COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 Š Disturbed digestion.
 Coffee, particularly if it is strong, is an irritant to the stomach, and perhaps to other organs as well.
 This is the most common complaint about coffee, and the reason most people stop drinking it.

-I do not recommend drinking coffee at all.
+We do not recommend drinking coffee, but we allow one cup a day of regular coffee on development programs.
 It should never be given to children or to teenagers, as is the habit today.
 This was well known some years ago, but has been forgotten by many parents.
-It is just too stimulating.
+It is too stimulating.

 Unfortunately, most teens today are so tired they are attracted to coffee, and are often regular visitors to the cafes, coffee houses and Starbucks that have sprung up all over America and Europe.

-If a person wishes to drink coffee, please limit it to one or at most two cups of regular coffee daily.
+If a person wishes to drink coffee, please limit it to one cup of regular coffee daily.
 Do not drink cappuccinos or lattes, which are much stronger.
 Also, please avoid the sweetened and flavored coffees that are high in sugar, chocolate and other items that are harmful for health.

 Soda is also high in sugar, especially high fructose corn syrup, one of the worst sweeteners.
 Other harmful sweeteners are dextrose, glucose, maltose, and other damaging sugars.